sparkfun/SparkFun_BlueSMiRF-v2/docs/introduction.md

-### Required Materials
+## Required Materials
-To follow along with this tutorial, you will need the following materials.
+To follow along with the examples in this tutorial, you will need the following materials.
 You may not need everything though depending on what you have.
 Add it to your cart, read through the guide, and adjust the cart as necessary.
 We recommend the board with headers to minimize the amount of soldering to your application.

 - 2x [SparkFun BlueSMiRF v2 - Headers [WRL-23287]](https://www.sparkfun.com/products/23287)
 - 2x [Jumper Wires Premium 6" M/F Pack of 10 [PRT-09140]](https://www.sparkfun.com/products/9140)